Alibaba's Magic Numbers

 With regards to volume, the obvious factor is population.
 Population in the States is only a factor .24 of that of China (324 million US, China 1.37 billion).
 Offsetting that however is that consumer spending is much higher in America than China.
 The United States has a GDP of $18 trillion of which $12.3 trillion (~68%) is driven by consumer spending.
 China GDP is estimated at $11 trillion of which approximately 37% is estimated to be driven by consumer spending.
 Taking 68 over 37 implies that Americans outspend the Chinese by a factor 1.8 on consumer spending.

-Combining the factors (12 x 1.8 x .24) gives us an estimate of how Alibaba's customers' mobile purchase behavior is close to 5 times higher then the mobile shopping behavior of consumers in the States.
-That is an incredible factor and outside of Alibaba's metrics I could not find any source that corroborated or justified that multiple.
+Combining the factors (12 x 1.8 x .24) gives us an estimate of how Alibaba's customers' mobile purchase behavior is close to 5 times higher than the mobile shopping behavior of consumers in the States.
+That is an incredible factor and outside of Alibaba's metrics, I could not find any source that corroborated or justified that multiple.

 Mobile Monthly Active Users (MAUs)